taeyeong2k/leaguebot/README.md

 ## Usage

 After inviting the bot to your Discord server, you can use the following commands:

-- /getsummoner [name]: Get information about a specific summoner.
-- /registersummoner [name]: Register your summoner name with your Discord account.
+- /register [Riot Game Name] [Tagline]: Register your Riot ID with your Discord account.
-- /unregistersummoner: Unregister your summoner name from your Discord account.
+- /unregister: Unregister your Riot ID from your Discord account.
-- /checksummoner: Check if you have a summoner name registered.
+- /getMatchHistory [Game Name] [Tagline] [Queue Type] [Number of Matches]: Fetch a player's match history.
+All arguments are optional.